smacke/pipescript/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/nbpipes.svg)](https://pypi.org/project/nbpipes)
 [![PyPI Version](https://img.shields.io/pypi/v/nbpipes.svg)](https://pypi.org/project/nbpipes)

-nbpipes is an IPython extension that brings a pipeline operator `|>` and powerful placeholder syntax to IPython and Jupyter.
+nbpipes is an IPython extension that brings a pipe operator `|>` and powerful placeholder syntax extensions to IPython and Jupyter.
+It is:
+- Just a library you can install from PyPI, compatible with a wide range of Python 3 versions -- no fancy installation instructions, no complicated language distributions to install
+- Intended for Jupyter notebooks, for the IPython REPL, or for any interactive Python environment built on top of IPython
+- Fully compatible with all existing Python standard and third-party libraries that you already know and love

 If you're familiar with the [magrittr](https://magrittr.tidyverse.org/) package for R, then you'll be right  at home with nbpipes.

 ## Getting Started

 Run the following in IPython or Jupyter to install nbpipes and load the extension:

 ```python
 %pip install nbpipes
 %load_ext nbpipes
 ```

+The `%load_ext nbpipes` invocation is what enables the new pipe syntax in your current session.

 ## Features by Example